-After a massively successful event in 2018, we’re teaming up again with Pride in Hull to deliver the Pride in Hull parade on Saturday 20 July (block your diaries out now).
+After a massively successful event in 2018, we teamed up again with Pride in Hull to deliver the Pride in Hull parade on Saturday 20 July.

-Five special sections of the parade will reflect each decade from the 70s to now, with costumes, music and specially-produced placards representing the style, sound and stories of the day.
+Five special sections of the parade reflected each decade from the 70s to now, with costumes, music and specially-produced placards representing the style, sound and stories of the day.

-From ABBA to Ariana, flares to skinny jeans, Stonewall to equal marriage and beyond, the Pride in Hull parade will celebrate the massive milestones in a spectacular march towards LGBT+ equality.
+From ABBA to Ariana, flares to skinny jeans, Stonewall to equal marriage and beyond, the Pride in Hull parade celebrated the massive milestones in a spectacular march towards LGBT+ equality.